 Skilla is an online content provider, offering thousands of video courses in software, creative, and business skills.
 When purchasing Skilla content from Docebo’s Content Marketplace, you can directly upload it as a course, or you can store it in the Central Repository as LTI training material to be added to your courses.

 This article explains how to navigate Skilla within the context of Docebo and how to manage content from Skilla in your platform.

 Accessing and Activating Skilla in Docebo

 To access Skilla in your platform, you need to reach the Content Marketplace.
 Log into your Docebo platform as the Superadmin.
 Please note that only Superadmins have access to the Content Marketplace.
 Power Users have no permissions involving the Content Marketplace.
 Once logged in, access the Admin Menu by clicking on the gear icon in the top right of the page.
-Then, in the E-Learning section, select the Content Marketplace item.
+Then, above the E-Learning section, select the Content Marketplace item.